 Standard met: Satisfactory policies are detailed to ensure that children and adults wash their hands after toileting, before eating or handling food, and as otherwise necessary to prevent the spread of disease.
-Standard partially mat: Policies are detailed for children and adults to wash their hands

-- ☐ Standard partially met: Policies are detailed for children and adults to wash their hands after toileting, before eating or handling food, but are deficient or incomplete in one or more areas. - ☐ Standard not met: Policies were not provided or fall below the minimum standard.
+- Standard partially met: Policies are detailed for children and adults to wash their hands after toileting, before eating or handling food, but are deficient or incomplete in one or more areas. - ☐ Standard not met: Policies were not provided or fall below the minimum standard.